SteveLorde/MyNotes/README.md

 # MyNotes
-Images of diagrams and notes
+just images of my diagrams and notes...

+some could be useful, bad or total bullshit